 The opportunities made possible by the recent Supreme Court require the help of a knowledgeable Miami immigration lawyer.
 By working with an attorney who specializes in immigration and deportation cases, you and your family can ensure the best possible outcomes for your current situation.
 Your lawyer will work with you to explore the possible legal avenues to achieve legal permanent residency, a green card and the right to remain in the U.S. to pursue your educational and employment goals.

 If you need the services of an experienced Miami immigration lawyer, Pozo Goldstein can help with the most effective legal representation for your case.
 With two former immigration prosecutors and a former judge on Miami immigration team, we can deliver the most proactive and practical options for you and your family.
-Call our offices today at 305-856-0400 to schedule a free initial consultation with our attorneys.
+Call our offices today at 305-856-0400 to schedule an initial consultation with our attorneys.
 We look forward to the opportunity to help you pursue the American dream.